Rheology of concentrated suspension of fibers with load dependent friction coefficient: Governing equations and numerical model

 \subsection{Boundary conditions and Domain size}

-We investigate suspensions of flexible fibers in a Couette flow, by varying the volume fraction, aspect ratio, flexibility, roughness, and inertia.
-The fibers are suspended in a channel with upper and lower walls moving in the x-direction with opposite velocities.
-No-slip and no penetration boundary condition is imposed on the wall and periodicity is assumed in the stream-wise, and span-wise directions.
+We investigate suspensions of flexible fibers in a Couette flow, by varying the volume fraction ($\phi$), aspect ratio ($AR = L/d$), flexibility (1/$\tilde{B}$), and roughness ($\epsilon_r$).
+The fibers are suspended in a channel with upper and lower walls moving in the x-direction with opposite velocities of magnitude $U_{\infty}=\dot{\gamma}L$.
+No-slip and no-penetration boundary conditions are imposed on the wall and periodicity is assumed in the stream-wise ($x$), and span-wise ($z$) directions.
 The fibers are initially distributed randomly.
-For this study we consider a domain of size $5L\times5L\times8L$ and $80\times128\times80$ grid points in the stream-wise, wall normal and span-wise direction, respectively as used in \cite{banaei2020numerical}.
-Simulations are performed by placing the fibers randomly in the simulation cell.
-A sample configuration with reference frame is shown in figure \ref{fig:geometry}.
-We repeated our simulation with 1.5, 2 ,2.5 and 3 times of the domain size and found a difference in the suspension viscosity lower than 2\%.
-Moreover 17 Lagrangian points are chosen over the fibers which resolves the case with most flexible fibers.
-The required time-step to capture the fiber dynamics is $\Delta T = 10^{-5}$.
-The suspension is simulated until a statistically steady viscosity is observed and only the average value is presented.
+For this study, we consider a domain of size $5L\times8L\times5L$ and $80\times128\times80$ grid points in the stream-wise ($x$), wall normal ($y$) and span-wise direction ($z$), respectively.
+The coordinate system and the simulation setup is illustrated in figure \ref{fig:geometry}.
+Simulations with bigger domain, higher grid and time resolution, e.g., 1.5, 2, 2.5 and 3 times the current domain, grid and time resolution show a negligible (less than 2 \%) change in the averaged steady state suspension viscosity.
+Finally, 17 Lagrangian points over the fiber length are enough to resolve the case with the highest fiber flexibility.
+The required time-step to capture the fiber dynamics is $\Delta t = 10^{-4}$.
+The suspension is simulated until a statistically steady viscosity is observed and the mean values presented are obtained discarding the initial transients.